slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Reality continues to ruin my life.' -- Bill Watterson*
 > *'I remember a humoristic Soviet daily wall calendar that said: «And then we'll destroy the cranes, and the whole world will wonder how we built these pyramids.»'
-> *'If you want to keep a secret, you must also hide it from yourself.' -- George Orwell* -->
+> *'If you want to keep a secret, you must also hide it from yourself.' -- George Orwell*

+To find the truths inside of us that make us all relate to each other.
+That bring us back to our common humanity.
+This is why the comedians are the modern day philosophers.
+-->